 Blu-ray Region Codes

 Guide map of Blu-ray region codes.
-This map shows the different Blu-ray codes and which areas they are utilized in.
+This map shows the different Blu-ray codes and the areas in which they are utilized.

 Region A: This region covers all of North America, South America and South East Asia.

 Region B: This encompasses Europe, Africa, Middle East, French territories and Greenland.